ENVIRONMENT & SUSTAINABILITY

-We have since conducted another review of our carbon emissions which found that, despite doubling our manufacturing capabilities, our carbon emissions fell by 23% in 2021 (compared to 2019) and then reduced further in 2022.
+We have since conducted another review of our carbon emissions which found that, despite doubling our manufacturing capabilities, our carbon emissions fell in 2021 (compared to 2019) and then reduced further in 2022.

 As we look to improve our carbon footprint going forward, we will continue to carry out these independent yearly reviews alongside making changes within the business.
 By carrying out an independently certified assessment, we can provide our customers with accurate, verified updates on our current carbon emissions and our progress on reducing our emissions.

 From this, it was found that our scope 1 and 2 market-based emissions for 2021 totalled 194.36 tonnes of carbon, with our total assessed tonnes of market-based emissions totalling 214.50 tonnes of carbon.
 Within this, the biggest percentage of our carbon footprint (40.7%) came from our vans.